 USGS ground motion maps based on current information about fault zones show the PGA that has a certain probability (2 or 10 percent) of being exceeded in a 50-year period.
 The PGA is measured in %g.
-Figure 7-12 shows the PGA with a 2 percent exceedance chance in 50 years in Washington.
+Figure 7-8 shows the PGA with a 2 percent exceedance chance in 50 years in Washington.

-Figure 7-12 PGA with 2-Percent Probability of Exceedance in 50 Years, Northwest Region
+Figure 7-8 PGA with 2-Percent Probability of Exceedance in 50 Years, Northwest Region

 A Cascadia Subduction Zone earthquake is felt to be the largest earthquake threat to the state as a whole.
-Abundant physical evidence for the 1700 earthquake includes evidence for abrupt tectonic subsidence, as well as producing both near- and far-tsunamis.
+Abundant physical evidence for the 1700 earthquake includes evidence for abrupt tectonic subsidence along the Copalis River and subsequent drowning of a spruce and cedar forest, as well as producing both near- and far-tsunamis.
 This event was estimated to be about M9 and is one of the largest earthquakes in historic or paleoseismic record.
-This fault has an average recurrence interval of approximately 500 years for earthquakes of approximately M9.
+The evidence for this earthquake is documented in Atwater and others (2005) and Goldfinger and others (2012).
+The fault runs from California to British Columbia, and has an average recurrence interval of approximately 500 years for earthquakes of ~M9.
+Researchers predict a 10 to 14 percent chance that another could occur in the next 50 years.

 Effects of such a major earthquake in the region could be catastrophic, providing the worst-case disaster.
 Potentially thousands of residents could be killed, and a multitude of others left injured and homeless.
-Figure 7-13 illustrates the potential peak ground velocities for such an event (Frankel, 2018).
+Figure 7-9 illustrates the potential peak ground velocities for such an event (Frankel, 2018).

-Figure 7-13 Estimated Peak Ground Velocities - M9.0 Cascadia Subduction Zone Earthquake
+Figure 7-9 Estimated Peak Ground Velocities - M9.0 Cascadia Subduction Zone Earthquake